th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 <notice info>

-The th2-script is code which contains a set of requests to the th2 components.
+The **th2-script** is code which contains a set of requests to the th2 components.
-Check1 component (**server**) interacts with the script (**client**) through **gRPC**.
+Check1 component (server) interacts with the script (client) through gRPC.

 </notice>

-Rules, used during check1 verification, exist only in the th2-check1 component and rule execution happens on the th2-check1 side.
+Rules, used during check1 verification, exist only in the **th2-check1** component and rule execution happens on the **th2-check1** side.
 The user can perform verification by submitting the following three rule requests.

 - `CheckRuleRequest` - contains a filter to verify a single message.
 The rule is unable to identify other unexpected responses from the system.
 - `CheckSequenceRuleRequest` (recommended rule) - contains more than one filter and can check several responses.
 - `NoMessageCheckRequest` - pre-filters messages and verifies that no other messages have been received.
 <notice info>

-`CheckSequenceRule` is a rule in check1 that compares messages to expected results;
+`CheckSequenceRule` is a rule in check1 that compares messages to expected results.

-`CheckSequenceRuleRequest` is a request created by a user and contains expected results and parameters for verification logic;
+`CheckSequenceRuleRequest` is a request created by a user and contains expected results and parameters for verification logic.

 `submitCheckSequenceRule()` is a method to submit the `CheckSequenceRuleRequest` to check1 for `CheckSequenceRule` execution.

 </notice>

-Verification by check1 identifies expected, unexpected (extra), and missing responses from the system, checks the order of the responses and verifies the accuracy of the information in the field.
+Verification by **check1** identifies expected, unexpected (extra), and missing responses from the system, checks the order of the responses and verifies the accuracy of the information in the field.

 <notice info>